stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 09 - Case-based Reasoning.md

 1. Case storage by index: storing a solution in such a way that it could be retrieved via index where the index could be some sort of property related to the solution
 2. Case storage by discrimination tree: storing a solution in such a way that it could be retrieved via tree structure where each node could have multiple branches

+## Advanced Case-Based Reasoning

+Case-based reasoning does not always have to go from retrieval to storage, it could also do the following:

+- Evaluation to adaptation: evaluation found, the solution failed; try adapting again
+- Evaluation to retrieval: evaluation found, the solution failed; try retrieving a different solution
+- Adaptation to retrieval: the retrieved solution could not be adapted; retrieve a different solution
+- Retrieval to evaluation: retrieved case perfectly matches the current problem, no adaptation needed

+When storing cases, we should only store noteworthy cases, including interesting failed cases.
+However, we should **not** simply store all successful or failed cases.